LivelyKernel/lively4-core/doc/collection.md

 ### <a name="grid"></a>grid

- A grid is just a two-dimaensional array, representing a table-like data
+A grid is a two-dimaensional array, representing a table-like data

 #### <a name="grid-create"></a>grid.create(rows, columns, initialObj)